Magaztu/CowGun/README.md

 I've learned a lot with this project!
 Mostly how to use Tensorflow.js and applying actual mathematical logic into my code.
 Even if it's for recreational purposes.

 Also how to give a good presentation to the user (UX), drawing on a canvas, and a whole lot other stuff about JS like timeouts, time loops with setInterval(), DOM manipulation, etc.

+I will update this README.md with a more professional look later on.